karayabin/universe-snapshot/universe/Ling/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/MysqlInfoUtil/getAutoIncrementedKey.md

-MysqlInfoUtil::getAutoIncrementedKey — Return the name of the auto-incremented field, or false if there is none.
+MysqlInfoUtil::getAutoIncrementedKey — Returns the name of the auto-incremented field, or false if there is none.